Posthemorrhagic anemia analysis. Features of posthemorrhagic anemia. Prevention of posthemorrhagic anemia

 Additional examination

-• analysis of feces for the presence of blood and helminths;
+• analysis feces for the presence of blood and helminths;

-• fibrogastroscopy - to exclude or confirm the outflow of blood in the digestive tract;
+• fibrogastroscopy - to exclude or confirm bleeding in the gastrointestinal tract;

-• colonoscopy (medical examination under video control of the lower intestine);
+• colonoscopy (medical examination under video control of the lower intestines);

-• Ultrasound and / or x-rays to specify the cause;
+• Ultrasound and/or x-ray to specify the cause;

 • gynecological examination (for women).